 - 3. If V-belt driven, check the alignment of the motor and the compressor sheaves.
 The faces of the sheaves must be parallel. - 4.
-Ensure that pressure gauges are installed on both inlet and discharge of the compressor. - 5.
-Blackmer compressors are shipped from the factory without oil in the crankcase.
-Fill with a high quality non-detergent oil of the proper viscosity.
+Ensure that pressure gauges are installed on both inlet and discharge of the compressor. - Blackmer compressors are shipped from the factory 5. without oil in the crankcase.
+Fill with a high quality non-detergent oil of the proper viscosity via the compressor nameplate opening.
 See "Crankcase Lubrication" in this manual. - 6.
 Check the electrical connections for proper wiring, grounding, etc. - 7.
-With the power disconnected, remove the compressor nameplate.
-Squirt oil onto each crosshead while rotating the compressor by hand to verify smooth operation. - 8.
+With the power disconnected, remove the compressor Squirt oil onto each crosshead while nameplate. rotating the compressor by hand to verify smooth operation. - 8.
 Ensure that all guarding is properly installed.